Integrating Megaport with VMware Cloud on AWS

 Customers can create a private Hosted VIF from their account and enter the VMware Cloud on AWS account number for the VIF.
 This account number can be obtained from the VMware Cloud on AWS console, under the Direct Connect > VMC AWS Account.

 You can advertise your on-premises networks to the SDDC as well.
-This allows a simplified full connectivity option while taking advantage of the 1 Gbps or 10 Gbps bandwidth connections from Direct Connect.
+This allows a simplified full connectivity option while taking advantage of the 1 Gbps, 10 Gbps, or 100 Gbps bandwidth connections from Direct Connect.

 You can see the routes advertised from the VMware Cloud SDDC to your on-premises from the Advertised BGP Routes section on the console, and the routes received from their on-premises on the Learned BGP Routes section.
 The maximum number of logical network routes that can be advertised from the VMware Cloud SDDC to on-premises is 16 (VMware can increase this limit).